Tor (network): Tor Phone

 In 2016, Tor developer Mike Perry announced a prototype Tor-enabled smartphone based on CopperheadOS.
 It was meant as a direction for Tor on mobile.
 The project was called 'Mission Improbable'.
 Copperhead's then lead developer Daniel Micay welcomed the prototype.

 Third-party applications

 The Vuze (formerly Azureus) BitTorrent client, Bitmessage anonymous messaging system, and TorChat instant messenger include Tor support.
 The Briar messenger routes all messaging via Tor by default.
 OnionShare allows users to share files using Tor.

 The Guardian Project is actively developing a free and open-source suite of applications and firmware for the Android operating system to improve the security of mobile communications.
 The applications include the ChatSecure instant messaging client, Orbot Tor implementation (also available for iOS), Orweb (discontinued) privacy-enhanced mobile browser, Orfox, the mobile counterpart of the Tor Browser, ProxyMob Firefox add-on, and ObscuraCam.

 Onion Browser is an open-source, privacy-enhancing web browser for iOS, which uses Tor.
 It is available in the iOS App Store, and source code is available on GitHub.

-Brave added support for Tor in its desktop browser's private-browsing mode.
+Brave added support for Tor into its desktop browser's private-browsing mode in 2018, with the release of version 0.23.